MaidScientistIzutsumiMarin/tumblrbot/README.md

    ```
 - **`developer_message`** - This message is used in for fine-tuning the AI as well as generating prompts.
 If you change this, you will need to run the fine-tuning again with the new value before generating posts.
 - **`user_message`** - This message is used in the same way as `developer_message` and should be treated the same.
 - **`expected_epochs`** - The default value here is the default number of epochs for `base_model`.
 You may have to change this value if you change `base_model`.
-After running fine-tuning once, you will see the number of epochs used in the [fine-tuning portal](https://platform.openai.com/finetune) under *Hyperparameters*.
+After running fine-tuning once, you will see the number of epochs used in the [fine-tuning portal] under *Hyperparameters*.
 This value will also be updated automatically if you run fine-tuning through this program.
 - **`token_price`** - The default value here is the default token price for `base_model`.
-You can find the up-to-date value [here](https://platform.openai.com/docs/pricing#fine-tuning), in the *Training* column.
+You can find the up-to-date value [here][OpenAI Pricing], in the *Training* column.
 - **`job_id`** - If there is any value here, this program will resume monitoring the corresponding job, instead of starting a new one.
 This gets set when starting the fine-tuning and is cleared when it is completed.
-You can find job IDs in the [fine-tuning portal](https://platform.openai.com/finetune).
+You can read more in [fine-tuning].
 - **`base_model`** - This value is used to choose the tokenizer for estimating fine-tuning costs.
 It is also the base model that will be fine-tuned and the model that is used to generate tags.
-You can find a list of options in the [fine-tuning portal](https://platform.openai.com/finetune) by pressing *+ Create* and opening the drop-down list for *Base Model*.
+You can find a list of options in the [fine-tuning portal] by pressing `+ Create` and opening the drop-down list for `Base Model`.
 Be sure to update `token_price` if you change this value.
+- **`fine_tuned_model`** - Set automatically after monitoring fine-tuning if the job has succeeded.
+You can read more in [fine-tuning].
 - **`tags_chance`** - This should be between 0 and 1.
 Setting it to 0 corresponds to a 0% chance (never) to add tags to a post.
 1 corresponds to a 100% chance (always) to add tags to a post.
 Adding tags incurs a very small token cost.

+## Manual Fine-Tuning
+You can manually upload the examples file to [OpenAI] and start the fine-tuning [here][fine-tuning portal].
+1. Press `+ Create`.
+1. Select the desired `Base Model` from the dropdown.
+This should ideally match the model set in the [config].
+1. Upload the generated examples file to the section under `Training data`.
+You can find the path for this in the [config].
+1. Press `Create`.
+1. (Optional) Copy the value next to `Job ID` and paste it into the [config] under `job_id`.
+You can then run the program and monitor its progress as usual.
+1. If you do not do the above, you will have to copy the value next to `Output model` once the job is complete and paste it into the [config] under `fine_tuned_model`.